7 Tips for Writing A Cold Email for a Job (+ Examples)

 The fact is that few people are fortunate enough to land their dream jobs by accident.
-Getting that job requires them to identify that job, contact the employer, get their attention, and make a solid impression that earns them an interview.
+Getting that job requires them to identify their career goals, earn the employer's attention, and make a solid impression that leads to an interview.
 One tool that can help you accomplish those goals is the job search cold email.

 Hello, [Decision-Maker’s Name]: